mobilizeamerica/api/README.md

 - `updated_since`: Unix timestamp to filter by Events’ `modified_date`
 - `zipcode`: Zipcode to filter by Events' Locations' postal code.
 If present, will return Events sorted by distance from zipcode.
 When zipcode is provided, virtual events will not be returned.
 - `max_dist`: Maximum distance (in miles) to filter by Events' Locations' distance from provided zipcode.
-- `visibility`: Type of event visibility to filter by; either `PUBLIC` or `PRIVATE`.
-Private events will only be returned if `visibility=PRIVATE` is specified, the calling user is authenticated, and the user has permission to view the given organization's private events in the dashboard.
-If `visibility=PRIVATE` is specified and the calling user does not have permission, no events will be returned.
-Defaults to public events only.
-Note also that both can be specified, ie `visibility=PRIVATE&visibility=PUBLIC`.

 ### Response
 `data` is an array of Deleted Event objects.